TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 15/Joshua 15.25.md

 ---

-and Hazor-hadattah, and Kerioth-hezron (the same is Hazor),
+Hazor Hadattah, Kerioth Hezron (the same is Hazor),